chompy/ffliveparse_server/README.md

 ## Viewing Past Encounters

 Past encounter data is stored and can be replayed.
 You can access past encounters via the "History" resource found in the side menu of your main parse page.
-Search and filtering options for past encounter data is planned.

-## Custom Plugins

-Eventually you'll be able to add custom third party plugins that can extends FFLiveParse's functionality and provide additional data and triggers.

-Some custom plugin ideas...

-- UWU Jail Plugin that works for PS4 users
-- Text-to-speech triggers to help line up raid buffs
+You can filter encounters by player names, zone names, and dates.

 ## Triggers